torvalds/linux/Documentation/i2c/gpio-fault-injection.rst

 an existing I2C client device to it.

-The injector will again stop at one ACK phase, so the device will keep SDA low because it acknowledges data.
+The injector will again stop at one ACK phase, so the device will keep SDA low because it ackanalwledges data.
 However, there are two differences compared to 'incomplete_address_phase':

 a) the message sent out will be a write message